Kanjirito/simple-manga-downloader/README.md

 ```

 ## Update mode
-This mode will go over every manga tracked in the config and download every missing chapter
+This mode will go over every manga tracked in the config and download every missing chapter.
+If a manga is tracked the downloader will use the saved name even if the title on the page changes.

 ```
 SMD update